HadertS/ender-3v2-Config/README.md

 - All Metal Microswiss Hotend - a drop in replacement for the stock hotend, specifically replaced to counter the hotend to bowden tube gap in the stock hotend causing clogs.
 - Micro Swiss Direct Drive - for improved retraction responsiveness over a non-stock all metal bowden extruder, which itself replaced the original plastic bowden extruder which has a known design flaw.
 - Creality Dual Z Axis Upgrade - Installed to counteract z axis sag that was being exacerbated by the increased gantry.

+## Calibration
+I use the Teaching Tech [Calibration Guide](https://teachingtechyt.github.io/calibration.html), some adjustment must be made for Klipper specific GCode which at the time of writing the guide doesn't cover.